honsa/simple-stats-webpack-plugin/README.md

 This is a simple webpack plugin and it is just in alpha state, so please do not use it in your production environment.

-The goal is to reduce the output of warnings and error messages in a performant way and produce better and clearer error messages than webpack self with stats option "errors-warnings".
+The goal is to reduce the output of warning and error messages in a performant way and produce better and clearer error and warning messages than webpack himself with stats option "errors-warnings" or any other.

 https://webpack.js.org/configuration/stats/